 \Sigma_{\epsilon} + \Sigma & \Sigma \\ \Sigma & \Sigma

-Maximizing the posterior is equivalent to maximizing the joint likelihood $p(\mathbf{f},\mathbf{y})$ (since the marginal $p(\mathbf{y})$ is a constant), whose log is $\begin{align*}
+Maximising the posterior is equivalent to maximising the joint likelihood $p(\mathbf{f},\mathbf{y})$ (since the marginal $p(\mathbf{y})$ is a constant), whose log is $\begin{align*}

 l(\mathbf{f},\mathbf{y})&= l(\mathbf{y} ~|~ \mathbf{f})+l(\mathbf{f})\\